Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Source: Shopify

-There are two ways to add a product on Shopify: individually or in bulk using a comma-separated values (CSV) file.
-Go to the Admin page to add each product manually.
 To upload products in bulk, you need to use a special CSV template.
 To ensure your CSV file functions correctly, the first line should have column headers specified in the product CSV description table and each column needs to be comma-separated.

 Of course, you want to add photos and other media of your products, and Shopify allows you to include alt text to help with your SEO.
 You can upload as many as 250 images, video links, and 3D models (if the theme allows it) for each product, which is extremely helpful to shoppers.